 Iago asks if Cassio remembers why he chased that one guy (Roderigo), and Cassio says he remembers a lot of stuff, but not any particular offense.
 He goes on to blame wine for a bit, and generally condemns drinking until Iago cuts this off.

 Iago suggests that Cassio go to Desdemona and get her on his side.
 After all, she and Othello might as well share one mind.
 Desdemona is so nice, Iago claims, that she'll be eager to help Cassio, and certain to persuade Othello to take him back (as an officer).
 Cassio thinks this is a grand idea, and says he'll go to Desdemona in the morning.

 Iago dismisses Roderigo and goes back to bad-guy scheming.
-First, Iago plans to get his wife (Emilia) to try to plead Cassio's case to Desdemona.
-Second, he will try to get Othello all to himself, and then conveniently lead him to some place where he can chance upon Cassio in intimate private speech with Desdemona, in a classic "it's not what it looks like, honey" moment.
+First, he plans to get his wife (Emilia) to try to plead Cassio's case to Desdemona.
+Second, he will try to get Othello all to himself, and then conveniently lead him to someplace where he can chance upon Cassio in intimate private speech with Desdemona, in a classic "it's not what it looks like, honey" moment.